Spiced Cookies

 Preheat oven to 350

-Sift dry ingredients, including flour, baking soda, and the spices and set aside.
+Sift dry ingredients, including flour, baking sod

 Cream butter and sugars, both white and brown, till light and fluffy.
 Then add the egg and then the cream and then the honey/molasses mixing well after each addition.